German Argentines: German immigration to Argentina

 During the third period, after a pause due to World War I, immigration to Argentina resumed and Germans came in their largest numbers.
 This can be attributed to increased immigration restrictions in the United States and Brazil as well as the deteriorating conditions in post-World War I Europe.
 The two largest years of German immigration to Argentina were 1923 and 1924, with approximately 10,000 each year.
 This period is of particular interest because the older groups of German speakers began to feel a sense of cultural crisis due to the assimilation policies of the Argentine state, while the newcomers gave renewed life to German cultural institutions and created new ones.
 Between 1905 and 1933, the number of German schools rose from 59 to 176.
 Though found throughout Argentina, over 80% of these were located in Buenos Aires Province, Misiones, or Entre Ríos in 1933.
 Furthermore, attendance at German schools rose from 3,300 in 1905 to 12,900 in 1933.

 During the penultimate period, from 1933 to 1940, Argentina experienced another surge in German immigration.
 The majority were Jews from Germany although German opponents of Nazism also arrived.
 Half of the 45,000 German speakers who immigrated at this time settled in the city of Buenos Aires.
-They comprised 2,3% of total immigration to the country, as mass migration to Argentina was slowing.
-Two studies have been done on these arrivals' impact on the newspaper Das Argentinische Tageblatt and how it was used by anti-Nazi immigrants to contribute to the debate about fascism.
+They comprised 2.3% of total immigration to the country, as mass migration to Argentina was slowing.
+These arrivals supported and were supported by the Argentinisches Tageblatt, which established itself as a strong anti-Nazi voice in Buenos Aires.

 The final period of German immigration to Argentina occurred between 1946 and 1950, when President Juan Perón ordered the creation of a ratline for prominent Nazis, collaborators and other fascists from Europe.
 During this period, Argentine diplomats and intelligence officers, on Perón's instructions, favored the settlement of former German political leaders.

 The country received 12,000 immigrants from Germany between 1946 and 1952, a smaller number than in previous periods.
 This meant that the concepts of acculturation and linguistic and cultural persistence were not dealt with in the same way.
 The group did not congregate as tightly and participated more in general culture.
 Further, due to Anti-German sentiment that followed World War II, the pre-existing process of assimilation was not met with resistance by the new arrivals.